McDonald's Cycle Center

-Environmentalists, urban planners and cycling enthusiasts around the world have expressed interest in the Cycle Center, and want to emulate what they see as a success story in urban planning and transit-oriented development.
-Pro-cycling and environmentalist journalists in publications well beyond the Chicago metropolitan area have described the Cycle Center as exemplary, impressive, unique and ground-breaking.
+Environmentalists, urban planners, and cycling enthusiasts around the world expressed interest in the Cycle Center, and wanted to emulate what they saw as a success story in urban planning and transit-oriented development.
+Pro-cycling and environmentalist journalists in publications well beyond the Chicago metropolitan area described the Cycle Center as exemplary, impressive, unique and ground-breaking.

 History and background

 Lying between Lake Michigan to the east and the Loop to the west, Grant Park has been Chicago's "front yard" since the mid-19th century.
-Its northwest corner, north of Monroe Street and the Art Institute, east of Michigan Avenue, south of Randolph Street, and west of Columbus Drive, had been Illinois Central rail yards and parking lots until 1997, when it was made available for development by the city as Millennium Park.
+Its northwest corner, (north of Monroe Street and the Art Institute, east of Michigan Avenue, south of Randolph Street, and west of Columbus Drive), had been Illinois Central rail yards and parking lots until 1997.
+It was then made available for development by the city as Millennium Park.
 According to 2007 data released in 2008, Millennium Park trailed only Navy Pier as a Chicago tourist attraction.

 The Millennium Park bicycle center was designed by David Steele of the architectural firm Muller & Muller, which won a $120,000 contract to design the station by Memorial Day 2004, and commenced the design in August 2003.
 This was at a time when bike stations were in place or being planned in several U.S. cities, such as Denver, and, in California, Los Angeles, Berkeley, Long Beach and Palo Alto.
 The station was developed as part of "Bike 2010 Plan" discussions, an initiative from Mayor Daley to promote Chicago as the most bicycle-friendly city in the United States.
 From the outset the plan was to have separate operators for the Cycle Center's rental and repair services, as well as its coffee and juice bar.

 The bike station had originally been planned to occupy 10000 sqft and cost $2 million, but when completed, the Cycle Center was 16448 sqft and located on a larger exterior plaza.
-The final two-floor design cost $3.2 million, and a federal grant from the Federal Highway Administration and the Federal Transit Administration for projects that lessen traffic congestion and improve air quality funded its construction.
+The final two-floor design cost $3.2 million.
+A federal grant from the Federal Highway Administration and the Federal Transit Administration, for projects that lessen traffic congestion and improve air quality, funded its construction.

-The Cycle Center was completed in June 2004 and the official opening occurred on July 19, 2004, the Monday following the Millennium Park's grand opening gala.
+The Cycle Center was completed in June 2004 and the official opening occurred on July 19, 2004—the Monday following the Millennium Park's grand opening gala.
 Attendees for the ribbon cutting included Mayor Daley, CDOT Commissioner Miguel d'Escoto, Chicago Park District General Superintendent Timothy Mitchell, and representatives from the Chicago Bike Federation, Public Building Commission, Chicago Police Department, and Chicago City Council.
 Managed by the Chicago Department of Transportation (CDOT), the Cycle Center is on the fifth and sixth floors of the Millennium Park parking garage.